HadleyLab/MammoChat/README.md

 2. User queries are embedded and matched against the document database
 3. Relevant content is retrieved and used to generate accurate responses

-### Document Processing
+### Document Processing Pipeline
+The pipeline is designed for efficiency and reliability:
+- **Phase 1: Crawling & Storage**
-- Asynchronous processing with configurable batch sizes
+  - Asynchronous web crawling with concurrency control
+  - Content chunking with natural boundary detection
+  - Raw storage without AI processing
+  - Comprehensive error handling and logging

+- **Phase 2: AI Processing**
+  - Batch processing of stored content
-- Automatic embedding generation using OpenAI
+  - Automatic embedding generation
-- Title and summary generation for better organization
+  - Title and summary extraction
-- Health checks and error handling for production reliability
+  - Progress tracking and retry mechanisms
+  - Efficient database operations

+### Database Schema
+The pipeline uses two main tables in Supabase:
+- `raw_pages`: Stores unprocessed content from crawling phase
+- `processed_chunks`: Stores AI-processed chunks with embeddings

 ## Contributing